About the Amps dashboard¶

 The compute resources for the Ingest category cannot be adjusted because ingest dynamically scales to the type and amount of data that is being pulled into the Amperity platform.

-Fine-tuning compute resource sizes is a balance between efficiency and cost.
-For example, increasing compute resources might speed up a job while consuming Amps at the same rate.
-If the efficiency of compute resources is low, perhaps caused by inefficient SQL operations, increasing compute resources may increase Amps consumption significantly.
+Fine-tuning compute resource sizes is a balance between speed and cost.
+For well-distributed jobs, increasing compute resources might reduce runtime while consuming Amps at the same rate.
+For inefficient SQL operations, increasing compute resources may increase Amps consumption significantly, without significant runtime reduction.
 All changes to compute resources should be made in a sandbox and fully tested before promoting them to your production tenant.

 Important

 Only a Datagrid Administrator can modify compute resource sizes.
-Please ask your Amperity representatitve for assistance for any questions around adjusting compute resources.
+Please ask your Amperity representative for assistance with any questions around adjusting compute resources.